Accessibility & Disability Abroad

 -Sarah Franz, University of Michigan, studied in Italy and Costa Rica

--Elsie Reed, National Security Education Program Boren Scholarship recipient, studied in China
+-Elise Reed, Boren Scholarship recipient, studied in China

-Our goal is to support students with disabilities in managing access for study abroad experiences.
+Our goal is to support students with disabilities and faculty in managing access for off-campus study.
 Please let us know how we can help!